19hours/sg-statutes/Acts/Electricity Act.md

 (a) the person has contravened section 30B(2) or (3);

-(b) any condition of approval imposed on the person under section 30B has not been complied with;
+(b) in the case of a person who has obtained the Authority’s approval under section 30B(2) or who has been exempted from section 30B(2) under section 30CA —

+(i) the person is not or ceases to be a fit and proper person;

+(ii) having regard to the person’s likely influence —

+(A) the designated electricity licensee or designated entity, as the case may be, is not, or is no longer, likely to conduct its business prudently or to comply with the provisions of this Act; or

+(B) the trustee-manager of the designated business trust is not, or is no longer, likely to conduct the business of the business trust prudently or to comply with the provisions of this Act; or

+(iii) it is not, or is no longer, in the public interest to allow the person to continue to be a 12% controller, a 30% controller or an indirect controller, as the case may be;

+[Act 42 of 2018 wef 03/05/2019]

+(ba) in the case of a person who has obtained the Authority’s approval under section 30B(3) or who has been exempted from section 30B(3) under section 30CA, and who has acquired as a going concern a business mentioned in section 30B(3) —

+(i) the person is not or ceases to be a fit and proper person; or

+(ii) it is not, or is no longer, in the public interest to allow the person to continue to own or manage that business;

+[Act 42 of 2018 wef 03/05/2019]

-(c) the person has furnished false or misleading information or documents in connection with an application under section 30B; or
+(c) the person has furnished false or misleading information or documents in connection with an application under section 30B;

+[Act 42 of 2018 wef 03/05/2019]

-(d) the Authority would not have granted its approval under section 30B had it been aware, at that time, of circumstances relevant to the person’s application for such approval.
+(d) the Authority would not have granted its approval under section 30B had it been aware, at that time, of circumstances relevant to the person’s application for such approval; or

 [18/2006 wef 01/05/2006]

+[Act 42 of 2018 wef 03/05/2019]

+(e) any condition imposed on the person under section 30B or 30CA has not been complied with.

+[Act 42 of 2018 wef 03/05/2019]

-(2) Where a person has acquired an equity interest in a designated electricity licensee, a designated entity or a designated business trust, the Authority may —
+(2) Where the person is a 12% controller, a 30% controller or an indirect controller of a designated electricity licensee, designated entity or designated business trust, the Authority may, by notice in writing —

+(a) direct the person to take such steps as are necessary, within such period as may be specified by the Authority, to ensure that the person ceases to be a 12% controller, a 30% controller or an indirect controller of the licensee, entity or business trust;

-(a) direct the transfer or disposal of all or any of the equity interest held by the person or any of his associates (referred to in this section and section 30E as the specified equity interest) within such time and subject to such conditions as the Authority considers appropriate;
+(b) direct the person or any of the person’s associates to transfer or dispose of all or any of the equity interests in the licensee, entity or business trust held by the person or the person’s associate (called in this section and section 30E the specified equity interests) within such time and subject to such conditions as the Authority considers appropriate;

-(b) restrict the transfer or disposal of the specified equity interest; or
+(c) restrict the transfer or disposal of the specified equity interests; or

-(c) make such other direction as the Authority considers appropriate.
+(d) make such other direction as the Authority considers appropriate.

-[18/2006 wef 01/05/2006]
+[Act 42 of 2018 wef 03/05/2019]

 (3) Where a person has acquired as a going concern a business referred to in section 30B(3), the Authority may —

-(a) direct the person to transfer or dispose of all or any part of the business within such time and subject to such conditions as the Authority considers appropriate; or
+(a) direct the person to transfer or dispose of all or any part of the business within such time and subject to such conditions as the Authority considers appropriate;

+[Act 42 of 2018 wef 03/05/2019]

+(aa) restrict the transfer or disposal of the business or any part of the business; or

+[Act 42 of 2018 wef 03/05/2019]

 (b) make such other direction as the Authority considers appropriate.